‘No Exit’ stars Haysbert, Ramirez on new and old roles

 Ramirez: “The industry is changing.
 The representation you talk about with people over the last few years has become a reality.
 They’re not just open in Hollywood to casting Hispanic actors, but they’re doing it.
 It’s the reality.
 It’s not the pendulum swimming.
 There really is a new status quo.

 Ramirez: My character is Fanboy.
-He loves flying and loves everything about the Navy.
+He loves flying and everything about the Navy.
 The movie is a love letter to aviation.
 I went up there in a F18 and pulled so many G’s that my heart was pumping at a different level.
-It’s easy to believe in what you’re doing when you’re pulling G’s.
-Your face does not lie.

 Dennis, what are your memories of playing the president on “24?”

 Haysbert: I was a part of a show where the period of time I was onscreen was so intense that it was palpable.
-The win was that even with the moment-to-moment aspect of it, the show presented real character development and colors.
+The win was that even with the moment-to-moment aspect of it, the show presented real character development.

 When you talk about unforgettable performances, the gardener you played in “Far From Heaven” comes to mind.
 Do you still get asked about the film — a love story about a white woman and black man in the 1950s?